Andrea M. Marsh

 Andrea Marsh is a Clinical Lecturer and the Director of the Richard and Ginni Mithoff Pro Bono Program in the William Wayne Justice Center for Public Interest Law.
-Ms. Marsh teaches the Nonprofit Internship Course, with a focus on deepening students' understanding of public interest lawyering, strategic development in nonprofit legal organizations, ethical issues that confront public interest lawyers, and the role of lawyers in increasing access to justice and in social change movements.
-Ms. Marsh also works with students in pro bono clinics that help clients with expunctions, deferred action for childhood arrivals applications, and the preparation of wills and other documents to preserve assets for low-income families.
+Ms. Marsh teaches the Nonprofit Internship Course, with a focus on deepening students' understanding of the role of lawyers in increasing access to justice and in social change movements, ethical issues that confront public interest lawyers, and strategic development in nonprofit legal organizations.
+Ms. Marsh also works with students in pro bono clinics that help clients expunge or seal criminal records, prepare deferred action for childhood arrivals applications, and obtain wills and other documents to preserve assets for low-income families.

 Ms. Marsh has professional experience in civil rights advocacy, criminal justice policy, and nonprofit fundraising and management.
 Prior to joining Texas Law, Ms. Marsh founded the Texas Fair Defense Project and served as its Executive Director for ten years.
 TFDP is a nonprofit organization that works to improve the public defense system and challenge policies that create modern-day debtors’ prisons filled with poor people who cannot afford to pay commercial bond fees and post-conviction fines and costs.
 At TFDP, Ms. Marsh worked with judges and bar leaders to create new standards and programs for the delivery of public defense services, led advocacy campaigns that resulted in legislation that protects the rights of poor people accused of crimes, and successfully challenged unconstitutional public defense procedures before the U.S. Supreme Court, the Texas Supreme Court, and the Texas Court of Criminal Appeals.
 Ms. Marsh maintains a number of volunteer positions related to her work to address civil rights violations in the criminal justice system and consults on state and national criminal justice reform efforts.